 - More time for other tasks.
 Hiring someone will free up your time to focus on other responsibilities, such as content production and branding.

 - Get updates and new ideas.
-SEO and ranking factors are always changing.
-WordPress SEO professionals keep up to date with any developments and can bring new ideas.
+SEO and ranking factors are constantly changing.
+WordPress SEO professionals keep up with the latest developments and can bring new ideas.

 The cost of hiring a WordPress SEO professional varies.
-Depending on the agreement, website owners pay experts hourly, monthly, or per project.
-The average rate of a WordPress SEO professional is between $100–250/hour, depending on the scope of work.
+Website owners may pay hourly, monthly, or per project depending on the agreement.
+The average rate of an SEO service is between $50-$250/hour, depending on the scope of work.

 Before hiring a professional to work on your WordPress SEO, consider the following:

-- Their skills.
+- Skills.
 Make sure that the SEO professional knows how to optimize a WordPress website.
-In addition to understanding WordPress features, they should be familiar with useful WordPress plugins.
+In addition to understanding SEO and WordPress features, they should be familiar with useful WordPress plugins.

 - Testimonials.
-Check comments and reviews from their previous clients.
+Check comments and reviews from previous clients.

 - Duration.
-Decide on how long you want to hire the WordPress SEO professional for.
+Decide how long you want to hire the WordPress SEO professional.
 Consider a short-term contract and extend it if you are happy with the results.